Using Github tutorial. This tutorial explains how to use GitHub.

 The syntax to close issues in other repositories is

 So our example from before would look like this for the repository

 If you want to close multiple issues with one commit just chain the messages together.

 Each message follows the pattern

 This closes #42, closes #23, and closes vogellacompany/project#42

-3. Continuous Integration with Github and Jenkins via webhooks
+7. Continuous Integration with Github and Jenkins via Webhooks

-To do this navigate to the repository you want your webhook for and click on
+To enable this, navigate to the repository and click on.

 After your next commit to the repository a new Jenkins build should start automatically.